foundriesio/docs/source/reference-manual/factory/factory-definition.rst

 Factory Definition
 ==================

 Each Factory can be customized to control how CI handles it.
-This is managed in the "Factory Definition" which is located in a factory's **ci-scripts.git** repository in the  **factory-config.yml** file.
+This is managed in the "Factory Definition" , located in a Factory's ``ci-scripts.git`` repo, in ``factory-config.yml``.

 .. _def-notify:

 notify
 ------

-Configures the users who receive an email with the build notification.
+Configures who receives an email with build notifications.

 .. sidebar:: ``notify:`` Section Example